-Clinical governance
+4.2.4 Clinical governance

-- 51. Like annual development review, clinical governance is a well established local mechanism for assuring quality amongst teams of professionals.
-The principles of multi-disciplinary clinical audit have been developed into a general framework for clinical governance and accountability of NHS trusts and strategic health authorities. - 52.
+Similar to annual development review, clinical governance is a well established local mechanism for assuring quality amongst teams of professionals.
+The principles of multi-disciplinary clinical audit have been developed into a general framework for clinical governance and accountability of NHS Trusts and strategic health authorities.

 The framework encompasses a range of quality improvement initiatives, such as clinical audit, improving clinical effectiveness, supporting the implementation of evidence based practice and improving record keeping.
-The focus is on locally driven initiatives with local ownership by individual practitioners, teams and managers. - 53.
-In England such local arrangements are supported by clinical governance teams.
-The 'Standards for Better Health' by which the Healthcare Commission in England assesses both public and private sector facilities, require that 'health care organisations work together to ensure that... the principles of clinical governance are underpinning the work of every clinical team and every clinical service'. - 54.
+The focus is on locally driven initiatives with local ownership by individual practitioners, teams and managers.

+In England, such local arrangements are supported by clinical governance teams.
+The 'Standards for Better Health', by which the Healthcare Commission in England assesses both public and private sector facilities, require that 'health care organisations work together to ensure that... the principles of clinical governance are underpinning the work of every clinical team and every clinical service'.

 Although the application of clinical governance may vary across the UK, there is widespread commitment across the four NHS systems to the principle of quality improvement and the need for all staff to take responsibly for their part in its implementation at local level.

+4.2.5 Public Services Ombudsman

+Another example of an external control on quality is the Public Services Ombudsman.
+In each of the four UK countries, a Ombudsman has a role in reviewing complaints about public bodies including the NHS.

-&lt;sup>5 Scally G, and Donaldson LJ, 'Clinical governance and the drive for quality improvement in the new NHS in England, British Medical Journal, 317, (1998) 61-65.
-Department of Health.
-Clinical governance reporting processes (November 2002).
+&lt;sup>5 Scally G, and Donaldson L J, 'Clinical governance and the drive for quality improvement in the new NHS in England, British Medical Journal, 317, (1998), 61 -65.
+Department of Health, Clinical governance reporting processes, November 2002.

-&lt;sup>6 Department of Health, National Standards, Local Action - Health and Social Care Standards and Planning Framework 2005/06-2007/08 (2004), Annex 1.
+&lt;sup>6 Department of Health, National Standards, Local Action - Health and Social Care Standards and Planning Framework 2005/06 - 2007/08, (2004), Annex 1.